Connecting with Roommates

 - What are your “deal breakers”, and where are you willing to compromise?

 - Are you comfortable having discussions when you are angry, or do you require time to calm down first?

 Your Community Advisor will reach out during the first month of the semester to offer assistance with completing your Roommate Agreement.

-It can be tempting to seek a new room assignment when faced with roommate conflict.
-This is an understandable response to the prospect of needing to have a difficult conversation in order to resolve issues.
-However, it’s important you try to work on any issues contributing to conflict before requesting a room change.
+It can be tempting to seek a new room assignment at the first sign of disagreement or conflict.
+This is an understandable response to the prospect of needing to have a difficult conversation to resolve issues particularly if you don't have previous experience doing this.
+However, it’s important that you try to work on any issues contributing to any conflict before requesting a room change.

-You may have to go over a few speed bumps in order to reach a living situation that works for both of you.
 Roommate relationships are an investment, and they take time.
-A new room/roommate does not gauarntee you a better relationship than the one you’ve already invested in.
+As such, remind yourself that getting a new room/roommate does not guarantee you will have a better relationship than the one you’ve already invested in.